Snowplant

 Crossing this type of terrain with a backpack is very hard work.
 This type of terrain demands physical conditioning and backcountry skills necessary to prevent injury while carrying a heavy pack across difficult and unstable terrain.
 You know you are in good enough shape when it is fun.
 For me this means I am running 7 miles every other day up 750 feet of elevation.
 Less training and preparation, less fun on the trail.

-This terrain also demands the ability to find the best route in the proper direction without trail, trail markers, blazes, or ducks.
 Again, you know you are good to go when you enjoy the experience.
-If your skills are sufficient, you will find this a fun challenge.
-If they are not, you will find this section to be a little piece of hell.
+If our route finding skills are sufficient, we will find this a fun and exciting challenge.
+If they are not, we will find this section to be a little piece of hell.

 If you are in poor condition with undeveloped route finding skills, your inability to find the easiest way through will seriously increase your workload.
 As your workload increases your fatigue, your ability to observe and make good decisions decreases.